All tours are based on 4 persons

 As night falls, return to the warmth of Hotel Rangá, where a feast of Nordic flavors awaits.
 And if the sky is kind, the Northern Lights may once again dance above, their colors rippling across the vast Arctic sky.

-By afternoon, you’ll arrive at the Silica Hotel at the Blue Lagoon, where a well-earned spa retreat awaits.
+By afternoon, you’ll arrive at the Blue Lagoon, where a well-earned spa retreat awaits.
 Sink into the warm, mineral-rich waters, their milky blue hues framed by black lava fields.
 The geothermal seawater, known for its restorative properties, soothes both body and mind.
 Take in the stillness, the contrast of heat and cool air, and the raw energy of this volcanic landscape.

 As evening falls, indulge in a meal tailored to your mood—whether it’s an intimate dinner or a relaxed gathering with family.
 Dress up or stay wrapped in your robe, letting the moment unfold just as you like.